openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

     // ClassCastException during runtime is thrown:
     let c3 = createShape() as Square

-    // Number object is created, and instanceof works as expected: let e2 = (new Number(5.0)) instanceof Number // true
+    // Number object is created, and instanceof acts as expected: let e2 = (new Number(5.0)) instanceof Number // true

 .. _R054: